-Knowing how to use Zoom is essential these days, as we continue working from home and social distancing.
+Knowing how to use Zoom is an essential skill these days.
 Zoom is one of the best video chat apps for remote meetings.
-During the pandemic, many people are also using it to catch up with friends and family.
+And for those who are still social distancing, Zoom is great for virtual get-togethers, too.

-With many people continuing to work from home, video conferencing apps like Zoom are extremely useful.
+Throughout the pandemic, video conferencing apps like Zoom have been extremely useful.
 They help businesses continue in their operations and have virtual meetings with team members and clients.
 For schools, Zoom allows teachers to deliver their classes to students over the web.
-And learning how to use Zoom has become essential for holding socially-distant social activities like happy hours and even weddings.
+And learning how to use Zoom has become essential for bringing far-flung friends and family members together for social activities like happy hours and even weddings.

 - The best mouse for getting work done

 - How to keep trolls out of your Zoom meeting

 - The best Zoom alternatives for video conferencing

 Zoom has been in use by the corporate world for years but has recently become a dominant force in the industry, forcing rivals like Google Meet, Microsoft Teams and Skype to quickly add new features to keep up.

 Zoom is available on many devices, and Zoom for Home will soon expand to smart displays including Amazon Echo Show, Portal from Facebook and Google Nest Hub Max.